After working remotely, some BIPOC employees fear effects of return to the office | CBC News

 While she says she hasn't been made to feel like an outsider or a diversity hire by her colleagues, serving as the only person of colour on the executive team weighs on her.

-After the death of George Floyd, Olumogba suffered from severe anxiety and sleepless nights, but it wasn't something she could talk to her co-workers about.
+After the death of George Floyd, an unarmed Black man killed by a Minneapolis police officer in May 2020, Olumogba suffered from severe anxiety and sleepless nights, but it wasn't something she could talk to her co-workers about.

-"I would have had a lot of difficulties trying to pretend like I was okay if I had to go to the office at that time," she said.
+"I would have had a lot of difficulties trying to pretend like I was OK if I had to go to the office at that time," she said.

 She says a white man followed her husband, who is Black, home one night and called the police on him while they were on Olumogba's property in Gatineau, Que.